 Important info for Giraffe Explorers and Giraffe Guardians:

-To make our Adopt a Giraffe programme possible, all documents and gifts are only provided in digital form (PDF).
-You will be able to print these documents yourself, however we do not send you paper copies as this would take money away from the valuable support you are providing for giraffe.
+To make our Adopt a Giraffe programme possible, all documents and gifts are only provided in digital form online.
+You will be able to print some of the documents yourself or view information online, however we do not send you paper copies as this would take money away from the valuable support you are providing for giraffe.